CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Liskov substitution principle

+We don't have any abstract classes or inheritance in our program.
+Due to this, we cannot demonstrate the Liskov Substitution Principle.
+In order to demonstrate this principle, we can design a superclass in the future that can be replaced by its subclasses without altering the functionality of the program.

 ### Interface segregation principle

 The Interface Segregation principle is demonstrated by the `Filter` interface and all of the filter classes that implement this interface.
 All of the fiters implement the `checkSchedule()` interface method which takes in a schedule object.
 All of our filter classes need to extract relevant information from a given schedule to see if it meets the criteria or not.
 There are no cases where a filter does not implement this method, hence satisfying the Interface Segregation Principle.